vertica/spark-connector/functional-tests/README.md

 To submit the functional test to our standalone cluster, inside the client container navigate to `spark-connector/functional-tests` and use `submit-functional-tests.sh`.

 Once submitted, verify through the [web ui](localhost:8080) and the [jobs ui](localhost:4040) that the application was submitted.
-Our functional test, without any arguments, will create multiple spark sessions.
+Our functional test, without any arguments, will create multiple Spark sessions.
 You should expect multiple applications executing one after another.

 #### Configuring the cluster